awaisamjad/Quran-App/README.md

 - Apk file will be added in the future

-## Contributing

-Contributions to this project are welcome.
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-Your contributions will help enhance the app and make it more useful for others.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Screenshots (optional)

 You can optionally include screenshots of your app in action to showcase its interface and features.